MickaelBergem/blog.securem.eu/_posts/2017-07-02-dns-caa---what-why-and-how-this-new-pki-control-mechanism.md

 ## How it works

-Did you know the first checks restricting a CA's ability to deliver certificates were written after... the French National CyberSecurity Agency (ANSSI) kind of ([the whole story is bit more complicated](https://arstechnica.com/security/2013/12/french-agency-caught-minting-ssl-certificates-impersonating-google/))
+Aside note: did you know the first checks restricting a CA's ability to deliver certificates were written after... the French National CyberSecurity Agency (ANSSI) kind of ([the whole story is bit more complicated](https://arstechnica.com/security/2013/12/french-agency-caught-minting-ssl-certificates-impersonating-google/))